It is not uncommon for people to have problems when eating fish, but most of the time these reactions are due to food

 - Fish oil supplements (Omega 3)

 - Roe (fish eggs)

 - Surimi (imitation crab meat)

 - Worcestershire sauce

-Fish allergic individuals should avoid taking Omega-3 fatty acids that come from fish oil.
-Instead, take Omega-3 fatty
+People allergic to fish should avoid taking Omega-3 fatty acids made from fish oil.
+Instead, they should take Omega-

 Carrageenan, often used as a stabilizer or thickener in food, is a red algae and does not need to be avoided by fish